coracle-social/coracle/README.md

 - [ ] Clean up login page to prefer extension, make private key entry "advanced"
 - [ ] Do I need to implement re-connecting now?
 - [ ] handle localstorage limits https://stackoverflow.com/questions/2989284/what-is-the-max-size-of-localstorage-values
+- [ ] Clean up nostr utils
+- [ ] Improve login UX for bootstrap delay.
+Nostr facts?
+- [ ] Use bech32 entities
+- [ ] Revisit pagination.
+Use bigger timedelta + limit, set earliest seen timestamp when paginating?
+Handle no results on page.
+- [ ] We often get the root as the reply, figure out why that is
+- [ ] Alerts still aren't great.
+Maybe lazy load?
+We delete old events, so context will disappear and notes will become empty.

 ## 0.2.6